What Is a Credit Card Security Code?

 The issuer prints the number on the back of the card at random in a way that doesn’t follow any specific pattern.
 You’ll usually find it to the right of the signing strip, though some networks place it on the front.

-So what is the security code on a credit card used for?
 The purpose of CVVs is to reduce criminal card fraud.
 Financial conduct rules mean that merchants are not allowed to store security code numbers in their databases.

 Hence, while hackers are able to find card numbers and expiration dates online, obtaining CVVs is much more difficult.